agonse/methylscore/README.md

 A dummy sumstats_test.txt is provided in the test directory

 ## Contact
-For any question, contact agonzalezsegura@ub.edu
+Should any questions arise, you can contact agonzalezsegura@ub.edu.